-If using compiler optimizations, please review the optimization hint at http://www.linuxfromscratch.org/hints/downloads/files/optimization.txt.
-Compiler optimizations can make a program run slightly faster, but they may also cause compilation difficulties and problems when running the program.
+We do not recommend using optimizations.
+They can make a program run slightly faster, but they may also cause compilation difficulties and problems when running the program.
 If a package refuses to compile when using optimization, try to compile it without optimization and see if that fixes the problem.
 Even if the package does compile when using optimization, there is the risk it may have been compiled incorrectly because of the complex interactions between the code and build tools.
 Also note that the -march and -mtune options using values not specified in the book have not been tested.
 This may cause problems with the toolchain packages (Binutils, GCC and Glibc).
 The small potential gains achieved in using compiler optimizations are often outweighed by the risks.
 First-time builders of LFS are encouraged to build without custom optimizations.
 The subsequent system will still run very fast and be stable at the same time.

 The order that packages are installed in this chapter needs to be strictly followed to ensure that no program accidentally acquires a path referring to /tools hard-wired into it.
-For the same reason, do not compile packages in parallel.
+For the same reason, do not compile separate packages in parallel.
 Compiling in parallel may save time (especially on dual-CPU machines), but it could result in a program containing a hard-wired path to /tools, which will cause the program to stop working when that directory is removed.